rudderlabs/rudderstack-docs/README.md

 {% endhint %}

 {% hint style="success" %}
-For more information on RudderStack and its features, please check our [Get Started](https://docs.rudderstack.com/get-started) section.
+For more information on RudderStack and its features, please check our [Get Started](https://docs.rudderstack.com/get-started) section
 {% endhint %}

 ## **Quick References** <a id="get-started"></a>